TeamDei/tandem/README.md

 ```

 ## Usage
 tandem is a command-line application.
+It allows you to read Latin texts, naviate with keyboard shortcuts and the arrow keys, and look up a word's analyses by hitting the enter key.
 This guide assumes general familiarity with command-line applications.

 #### Mac/Linux
 Open up Terminal in the folder where tandem was downloaded to and type in `./tandem -file "path/to/file.txt"` to open up the interactive reader on the specified file.